-Although not every radiologist fits the particular stereotype for his/her own generation, some generational stereotypes ring true.
-On the whole, the baby boomers, Generation X, and the Millennials each perform better and worse in certain areas of the radiology workforce and have their own particular needs.
-When you work with these individuals, it is important to keep this in mind.
-Sometimes, in fact, we need to change the way we work in order to accommodate these differences.
-So, today I would like to go through some of the areas where radiologist generations differ, arranged by different topics.
-Hope you enjoy it!
+Although not every radiologist fits the particular stereotype for their generation, some generational stereotypes ring true.
+On the whole, the baby boomers, Generation X, and Millennials perform better and worse in some parts of the radiology workforce and have their own particular needs.
+When you work with these individuals, it is vital to keep this in mind.
+Sometimes, we need to change the way we operate to accommodate these differences.
+So, today I would like to go through some areas where radiologist generations differ, arranged by different topics.
+I hope you enjoy it!

 PACS And Social Media

 Baby Boomers: These folks tend to be less comfortable with PACS system changes.
-So, beware the PACS upgrade!
+So, beware of the PACS upgrade!
 It can wreak havoc on their lives.
 Social media can be somewhat foreign to these radiologists.
-In fact, many of these radiologists do not have Facebook, Linkedin, or Instagram accounts.
+Many of these radiologists do not have Facebook, Linkedin, or Instagram accounts.
 So, sending out messages via these media may be a waste of your time.

 Generation X: For these radiologists, PACS utility issues tend to be a mixed bag.
-Some of the less tech savvy radiologists, fall into a similar category as a Baby Boomer.
+Some of the less tech-savvy radiologists fall into a similar category as a Baby Boomer.
 Others are more adept with PACS systems.
 On the other hand, social media outlets are generally much more native to the Generation X radiologist with broader and more frequent use.
-Although not all of these radiologists use social media, you will be much more likely to find these folks more comfortable.
+Although not all of these radiologists use social media, you will be more likely to find these folks more comfortable.

 Barium Work/General X-rays

 Baby Boomers: This group of individuals has, by far, the most expansive repertoire of experiences with both barium work and plain films.
-Since it was originally the mainstay of radiology at the beginning, they often times will pick things up that their more junior colleagues will miss.
+Since it was the mainstay of radiology initially, they often pick things up that their more junior colleagues will miss.
 They can work wonders with barium and grasp the nuances of a good barium examination.

 Generation X: They can read plain films rather adeptly and efficiently.
-Although not as seasoned as a Baby Boomer, they can read a plain film fairly well and are comfortable with most barium work.
+Although not as seasoned as a Baby Boomer, they can read an x-ray reasonably well and are comfortable with most barium work.
 During residency, they have had lots of experience with films and barium slinging.

-Millennials: Since they spend a lot more time with CT and MRI than plain film work during residency, overall they are less comfortable with plain film interpretation.
+Millennials: Since they spend a lot more time with CT and MRI than plain film work during the residency, overall, they are less comfortable with plain film interpretation.
 As residents, hardcore barium studies experience such as barium enemas can be minimal.
-So, performance and interpretation of these studies can be a bit more challenging.
+So, the performance and interpretation of these studies can be a bit more challenging.

-Baby Boomers: It is much less likely for the Baby Boomer to feel comfortable in this modality since any training was likely accomplished after their residency.
+Baby Boomers: It is much less likely for the Baby Boomer to feel comfortable in this modality since they may have completed MRI training after their residency.
 Most Baby Boomers will avoid MRI if possible.

 Generation X: Plus or minus.
 Depending on the experiences during residency, some feel very comfortable with general MRI work and others less so.

-Millennials: Most Millenials are comfortable with all MRI since it has become “bread and butter” radiology, just as common as all the other modalities out there.
-Would certainly put a lot of faith in their good reads!
+Millennials: Most Millenials are comfortable with all MRI since it has become “bread and butter” radiology, just as standard as all the other modalities out there.
+I would certainly put a lot of faith in their excellent reads!

-Baby Boomers: This generation believes in the adage “live to work”.
-Overall, they tend to take less vacation than given (although they get more vacation than the rest of the generations!)
+Baby Boomers: This generation believes in the adage “live to work.”
+Overall, they tend to take less vacation than given (although they get more vacation time than the rest of the generations!)

-Generation X: They have a more similar work ethic to the Baby Boomers than the Millenials although they can straddle both sides.
-Vacation time is important and they fully take advantage of their time off the job.
+Generation X: They have a similar work ethic to the Baby Boomers than Millenials, although they can straddle both sides.
+Vacation time is essential, and they fully take advantage of their time off the job.

-Millennials: Everyone needs to work around the Millennials schedule.
-Their motto is “work to live, not live to work”.
+Millennials: Everyone needs to work around the Millennials’ schedule.
+Their motto is “work to live, not live to work.”
 They like flexibility in their schedule and will do whatever they can to get to the lifestyle they want.
-Each and every day a practice gives vacation time, the day will be taken by these radiologists.
+Every day a practice gives vacation time, these radiologists will take the day.
 They do not spare a moment that they can use to bolster their lifestyle.

 Baby Boomers: For the most part, these radiologists sit on a large nest egg, having worked through radiology during its most lucrative years.
 Debt load tends to be nonexistent.
 They have the most flexibility and can leave the workforce whenever they want.
-In fact, many of these radiologists perform their job solely for the “love”.
+Many of these radiologists perform their job solely for the “love.”

-Generation X: A majority of these radiologists have paid off their debts and have done fairly well in their specialty.
+Generation X: Most of these radiologists have paid off their debts and have done relatively well in their specialty.
 Money is still important to these folks because they still do not have enough to retire.
-But, they have good jobs and will do well overall since they have been working during the “good years”.
+But, they have good jobs and will do well overall since they have been working during the “good years.”

 Millennials: Severe student debt weighs down these radiologists and can limit their opportunities to places and jobs that this generation does not want.
 It almost runs counter to their ideal lifestyle philosophy.
 These radiologists also started to work in the field during lean radiology years and are more likely to have had less opportunity to make money.
 Hence, there is some bitterness when it comes to discussing the topic of money!

-Baby Boomers: Overall, this group develops strong interpersonal relationships with their colleagues and staff.
-They never had the opportunity to rely on social media or other forms of technological communication so they deal well with others.
+Baby Boomers: Overall, this group develops solid interpersonal relationships with their colleagues and staff.
+They never had the opportunity to rely on social media or other forms of technological communication, so they deal well with others.
 In addition, they have the least need for external approval.

 Generation X: These radiologists probably have more in common with the Baby Boomers than the Millenials since they grew up in a world without social media.
 They were allowed to fail just like the Baby Boomers but were more protected than them.
 But, they do develop strong interpersonal relationships with their colleagues.

 Baby Boomers: They love a great lecturer and taking cases.
-However, after a teaching episode is completed, the Baby Boomer will do their own research and read the topic to reinforce learning.
-On the whole, the Baby Boomer does not care as much for electronic media but some will use it.
-Old-fashioned books instead of ebooks work better for the Baby Boomer
+However, after completing a teaching episode, the Baby Boomer will research and read the topic to reinforce learning.
+Overall, the Baby Boomer does not care about electronic media, but some will use it.
+Old-fashioned books instead of ebooks work better for the Baby Boomer.

-Millennials: Since the Millennial traditionally has been spoon fed information in lectures, they expect everything to be spelled out for them when they are taught.
-Overall, they expect the teacher to know everything about a topic and to point them toward all the resources that they need to read.
-Most Millennials use ebooks exclusively and will utilize electronic media to reinforce all learning
+Millennials: They traditionally have been spoon-fed information in lectures.
+And, they expect everything to be spelled out for them when others teach them.
+Overall, they expect the teacher to know everything about a topic and point them toward all the resources they need to read.
+Most Millennials use ebooks exclusively and will utilize electronic media to reinforce all learning.

 Featured on Aunt Minnie.com!!!
 Click here for the Aunt Minnie version.